williamw520/jsoda/README.md

 <kbd>@Model.prefix</kbd> adds a prefix to the table name, either from class
 name or the <kbd>table</kbd> attribute.
-This can be used to group tables together in a namespace when specified on a set of model classes.
+This can be used to group tables together in a namespace when specified on a set of model classes, especially when using the same AWS account for multiple projects.

     @Model(prefix = "Acct_")                // table name becomes Acct_Sample1
     public class Sample1 {
     }

+    @Model(prefix = "Acct.")                // table name becomes Acct.Sample1
+    public class Sample1 {
+    }

 DynamoDB's ProvisionedThroughput on a table can be specified with
 <kbd>readThroughput</kbd> or <kbd>writeThroughput</kbd> in
 <kbd>@Model</kbd>.
 They have no effect on SimpleDB.
+Default is set
+to 1.
+Note that ProvisionedThroughput is a RESERVED capacity.
+You will be billed regardless you are using it.
+Better to start with low value.

 #### Key Field of a Model Class